Table of contents

 Why Google Cloud Interconnect

-While AWS and Azure assume that their cloud tools are omnipresent, Google acknowledges the geographical constraints and relies on third-party service providers to reach its clients.
+While AWS and Azure assume their cloud tools are omnipresent, Google acknowledges the geographical constraints and relies on third-party service providers to reach its clients.
 This is Interconnect’s primary advantage over others.
-With the local internet provider in place, there is little effort required to establish the Interconnect connection with your on-premises.
+With the local internet provider in place, little effort is required to establish the Interconnect connection with your on-premises.

-Additionally, Google Cloud is known to sweeten the deal by offering discounts to its customers.
+Additionally, Google Cloud is known to sweeten deals by offering discounts to its customers.
 These are just some of the benefits of using Google Cloud Interconnect.

 Capping it Off

-All three cloud services are in a league of their own with their private connectivity.
-Everyone has their expectations based on their requirements, which decides the private connectivity tool that is right for you.
+All three cloud services are in a league with their private connectivity.
+Everyone has expectations based on their requirements, which decide the right private connectivity tool for you.

-Veritis, the trusted MSP for Fortune 500 companies and emerging organizations, understands its clients’ needs aptly and recommends cost-effective solutions that don’t compromise on quality.
-So, reach out to us and walk away with the private connectivity tool which is right for you.
+Veritis, the trusted MSP for Fortune 500 companies and emerging organizations, understands its client’s needs and recommends cost-effective solutions that don’t compromise quality.
+So, reach out to us and walk away with the private connectivity tool that is right for you.

 Explore Cloud Services Got Questions?
 Schedule A Call